The Index Map in Algebraic K-Theory

 By Theorem \ref{thm:deloop}, this map gives natural isomorphisms on $\pi_i$ for $i>0$.
 By \cite[Theorem 3.6]{MR2181808}, we also have that it gives an isomorphism on $\pi_0$.
-We conclude the following. \begin{proposition} The index map extends to an equivalence of Nisnevich sheaves of infinite loop spaces
+We conclude the following {(compare with the role of the Nisnevich topology in Saito's work \cite{Saito:2014fk})}: \begin{proposition} The index map extends to an equivalence of Nisnevich sheaves of infinite loop spaces

 \end{proposition} Below, we explain how the 1 and 2-truncations of this map give rise to the dimension and determinantal torsors of \cite{Kapranov:fk}.

 We can also consider the category $2\text{-}\elTatec(R)$ of \emph{elementary 2-Tate $R$-modules}, defined by $2\text{-}\elTatec(R):=\elTatec(\Tatec(R))$ (cf. \cite[Section 7]{Braunling:2014fk}).
 In this setting, the index map takes the form